lamminhthien-ntu/OneUI-3.1-Debloat-for-Battery-Optimize/README.md

 # Author: Lâm Minh Thiện
 # Country: Vietnam
 # Email Contact: minhthienmap@gmail.com
-# How to use Code: https://www.youtube.com/watch?v=MIUB2myx7Tw&t=362s Thanks to channel: Viettablet
+# How to use Code:
+ * https://www.youtube.com/watch?v=MIUB2myx7Tw&t=362s Thanks to channel: Viettablet
+ * Open File V1.6.9 with Raw
 # At the Final Version: I will not debloat more, or change any code, because it will lead my phone to unconvinience situition, but I promised, I checked carefully every application in phone.
 Only mistake is missing alarm call sound picker for Incoming Calll:
  * Use Find (CTRL+F) with keyword (soundpicker) and using command: pm install-existing <package name> to re install it again.
  * I'm sorry for this